 Quabbin Valley Pro Musica

 QVPM is a chorus open to singers of all ages, genders, and musical backgrounds.
-Since 1993, it has been the resident chorus of 1794 Meetinghouse.
-It is led by Music Director Geoffrey Hudson and collaborative pianist Judy Johnson, QVPM comprises 25-35 singers drawn from across the North Quabbin and Pioneer Valley regions; this fall’s members come from ten towns.
+Since 1993, it has been the resident chorus of the 1794 Meetinghouse in New Salem.
+Led by Music Director Geoffrey Hudson and collaborative pianist Judy Johnson, QVPM comprises 25-35 singers drawn from across the North Quabbin and Pioneer Valley regions; this fall’s members come from ten towns.
 The singers are gifted amateurs who perform quality choral music from many genres.
-QVPM meets on Monday nights at the Central Congregational Church of New Salem, and typically perform concerts in January and June.
+QVPM meets on Monday nights in New Salem, and typically performs concerts in January and June.
 Please let us know if you are interested in joining the chorus; the next season will open in February.

 Judy Johnson has been the Collaborative Pianist for the Quabbin Valley Pro Musica since 2011.
 She has also collaborated with amateur music theater groups, school choirs and shows, church soloists and choirs of all ages, and community choruses in California, Australia and New Hampshire.